himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 #### Merging PDFs

-The following are the steps to merge the PDFs.
+To merge the PDF document:
 1. Open the PDF Viewer application.
 2. Navigate to the `File` menu.
 3. Choose the `Merge` function.
-4. Select the PDF files you want to merge and arrange them in the desired order.
+4. Select the PDF documents you want to merge and arrange them in the desired order.
 5. Choose a destination folder for the merged PDF and save it.

 ### Optimizing PDF Document Management